-The escrow holder is careful to assure that all terms and conditions of the seller's and buyer's contract are reached prior to the sale being finished.
-This includes getting monies and certificates, signing required forms, and seeking out the release documents for any loans or liens that were cleared with the transaction, assuring you have a clear title to your property before the negotiated price is fully paid.
+The escrow company is careful to assure that all terms and conditions of the seller's and buyer's agreement are completed prior to the sale being finished.
+This includes receiving funds and paperwork, completing required forms, and seeking out the release documents for any loans or liens that have been cleared with the transaction, assuring you have a free title to your home before the purchase price is fully paid.

 - Terms of sale and any seller-assisted financing